JvanKatwijk/swradio-8/README.md

 the display showing the "decoder" spectrum.

 --------------------------------------------------------------------------
-New: ft8 decoder
+New: updates to DRM decoder
 --------------------------------------------------------------------------

-One of the new elements in the implementation is the addition of a decoder for FT8 data.
-See the section on FT*
+Oe of the more comple decoders is the DRM decoder, a number of updates is made there.

 --------------------------------------------------------------------------
 Device selection